mfrontz/i501-final/README.md

 - What barriers prevent children from receiving their recommended vaccinations?
 - What happens if children don't receive their recommended vaccinations?
 - How can we ensure more children receive their recommended vaccinations?
+- Where can I learn more about how to best protect my child's health?

 ## Data Description